kamilazdybal/PCAfold/docs/user/clustering.rst

 .. note:: The first cluster has index ``0`` within all ``clustering.py`` functions.
 When verbose information is printed with ``verbose=True`` during function execution or on the plots the cluster numeration starts with ``1``.

-.. autofunction:: variable_bins
+.. autofunction:: PCA.clustering.variable_bins

-.. autofunction:: clustering.predefined_variable_bins
+.. autofunction:: PCA.clustering.predefined_variable_bins

 .. autofunction:: PCA.clustering.mixture_fraction_bins